Kristina01111000/Drws_site/README.md

 5/8

-- For youtube, focus on the for patients series,
 - Figure out why border is not showing up on the https://growingholistically.com/four-element-yoga/  and fix it
 - change the four elements in me graph to “four elements in me” graph, do that on the site and in the pdf
 - Think of any other things that should be added to the site b/c it is replacing the patreon account